Linux For Normies (from a normie's point of view)

 What to expect - another introduction

-Software and drivers issues - You won't be able to run software specifically made for Windows/Mac OS so well.
-(Mac OS is UNIX based, not Linux based.).
+Software and drivers issues - You won't be able to run software specifically made for Windows/MacOS, same thing applies to drivers.

 You could likewise use an emulator such as QEMU which runs pretty well but it requires some tinkering and patience.